Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Seat Comfort 4.6 Supportive without feeling rigid

-Seat Depth Fit 4.4 Comfortable for most; not a deep sprawl seat
+Seat Depth Fit 4.4 Comfortable for most, not a deep sprawl seat

-Cooling / Breathability 4.4 Stayed comfortable through long sits
+Cooling 4.4 Stayed comfortable through long sits

 Durability 4.6 Solid frame feel; cushions held shape well

-Ease of Movement / Repositioning 4.5 Easy to shift positions without fuss
+Repositioning 4.5 Easy to shift without fuss

-Cleaning 4.4 More under-sofa access thanks to higher legs
+Cleaning 4.4 Higher legs improve under-sofa access

 Overall Score 4.5 Best all-around balance in the group